Who are the Five Ponds Partners?

 What are the current trail conditions?

-The FPP do not have the resources to provide up-to-date trail conditions at any given time of year, nor does the NYS-DEC for that matter.
+The Five Ponds Partners do not have the resources to provide up-to-date trail conditions at any given time of year, nor does the NYS-DEC in our opinion.
 For general conditions, try the DEC website, and/or the Adirondack Almanack website.
 In addition, people who have recently completed the CL50 often post about trail conditions on the Cranberry Lake 50 Facebook page.
-Note that the Facebook page is not maintained or monitored by the FPP, but the FPP does occasionally use that page to post information about the trail.
+Note that these posts represent opinions, and the posts are not monitored for accuracy by anyone.
 Local Forest Rangers may be another source of info about trail conditions, as are local guides (who can be hired to help plan or lead your trip).

 How is the CL50 trail marked?